patrickhammond/Presentation-AndroidGradle/README.md

 ]
 .right-column[
 ### There are lots of configuation options!
-### Recommend you download the documentation because it isn't accessible in Android Studio.
+### Recommend you download the documentation because it isn't accessible in Android Studio
 ### Steps:
 1. Go to https://developer.android.com/tools/building/plugin-for-gradle.html
-1. Download the "Plugin Language Reference" from the right side of the page.
+1. Download the "Plugin Language Reference" from the right side of the page
-1. Unzip.
+1. Unzip
 1. Open up index.html
-1. Browse like you would JavaDocs.
+1. Browse like you would JavaDocs
 ]

 ---